-Public Budgeting covers the theory and practice of public budget preparation and review, governmental accounting and auditing, and political issues in the budget process.
-The course includes consideration of capital budgeting, revenue estimation, and the history of budget reform efforts.
+Public Budgeting covers the theory and practice of public budget preparation, approval, execution, review, and auditing as well as political issues in the budget process.
+The course includes consideration of capital budgeting, revenue estimation, debt administration and the history of budget reform efforts.